 International markets can be an effective source for finding new readers.
-When you submit your book for a BookBub Featured Deal, you can choose to run a price promotion to all of our international editions, which include the UK, Canada, and India.
+When you submit your book for a BookBub Featured Deal, you can choose to run a price promotion to all of our international editions, which include the UK, Canada, and Australia.
 This will help you find new readers, gain worldwide momentum, and diversify your revenue streams.

 However, we know that discounting internationally can be really tricky.
 One mistake can have an outsize impact on the success of a price promotion or a BookBub feature.
 This post will help you avoid the four most common mistakes authors make when discounting internationally so you can ensure your next international price promotion runs smoothly.